After Brazil mudslides, grief and faith among the ruins

 “‘Whomever you see needing help, you go help.
 I’m keeping you on your feet,’” Condé said he was told by the Lord.
 “God is giving me the right words to bring encouragement to every person who needs it.”

 One day about a week after the landslide, he was walking through the streets when he came across a shirtless man, whom he knew.
-They had lost a common friend, and Condé threw his arms around the man.
-For a time, they rested their heads on each other's shoulders.
+They had lost a common friend, and Condé threw his arms around him.
+For a time, they rested their heads on each other’s shoulders.

 Across the street, Condé spotted another man, Adalto da Silva.
-On the day of the slide, da Silva had been hurrying down the mountain with his 21-year-old son when the mud caught them; the son slipped away and was swept to his death.
-Downhill, da Silva's wife had tried to keep their 6-year-old daughter safe between her legs, he said; their bodies were found in the mud, still in that embrace.
+On the day of the slide, da Silva had been with his 21-year-old son when the mud caught them; the son was swept away.
+Downhill, da Silva’s wife had tried to keep their 6-year-old daughter safe between her legs, he said; their bodies were found in the mud, still in that embrace.

 Condé sat da Silva down on a chair, then knelt before him and held his shoulders.
 They spoke for a long period, staring into one another’s eyes, and Condé told him he felt his pain.
 Da Silva cried.